UncorkedStudios/esp8266-iot-door/README.md

 When you boot, you should see some fun displays.
 The demo is a good place to start to see how the e-Ink library works.

+> WARNING: Originally I was flashing display.py to /boot.py.
+I've found that it's best to leave /boot.py alone and use /main.py instead.

 ## Setting Up the Flask Server

 I'm not going to get too bogged down in documenting Google's API - their API is already well documented.
 Here are some resources to lead the way though: